-The developer of Batman: Arkham Knight has finally revealed its next game: Suicide Squad.
+The developer of Batman: Arkham Knight has finally revealed its next game –Suicide Squad: Kill the Justice League.

 The Rocksteady Games Twitter account shared a teaser image for the project, telling fans to expect more news at the online DC FanDome event set for August 22.
 The image shows a character who looks quite a bit like Superman turned away from the camera, with a Suicide Squad logo set over his head like crosshairs.

 Target locked - #DCFanDome - August 22. #suicidesquadgame pic.twitter.com/HrXZNKwo0fAugust 7, 2020